-- Go to your Applications folder and hold the Ctrl key while clicking on the MTC icon.
-Choose Open from the drop-down menu. - Enter the registration number you received when you registered the software. - If you lose your registration number and you need to install MTC onto another computer, please go to the following link to have it emailed to you:
+- Click on Save at the bottom before clicking on Close. - Go to your Applications folder and hold the Ctrl key while clicking on the MTC icon.
+Choose Open from the drop-down menu. - Enter the registration number you received when you registered the software. - If you lose your registration number and you need to install MTC onto another computer, please go the same link where you first downloaded MTC and click on "Recover Pin."